ficus-project/ficus-agent/README.md

 region=YOUR-REGION
 ```

-> *Ficus doesn't need any write permission on AWS, so we recommend giving only readonly access on the resources you're interested in (like EC2, Cloudwatch)*
+> *Ficus doesn't need any write permission on AWS, so we recommend giving only readonly access on the resources used by Ficus (EC2, Lambda, Cloudwatch)*

+- For lambda memory usage, you need to enable Cloudwatch Lambda Insights

 ### Mock